ja-he/dayplan/README.md

 `DAYPLAN_HOME` environment variable.
 In the subdirectory `days` then days are stored as files named by `YYYY-MM-DD` format.
-Optionally, category styles can be defined in the file `category-styles`.
+Optionally, category styles can be defined in the file `category-styles.yaml`.

 To get weather and sunrise/-set information you'll need to define latitude and longitude as environment variables (e.g. in the `.bashrc`):